dead1nfluence/Meatmeet-Pro-Vulnerabilities/Device/Denial-of-Service-BLE.md

 - Meatmeet Pro BBQ Thermometer v1.0.34.4

 ### Impact
-An unauthenticated attacker within proximity of the Meatmeet device can issue several commands to these devices which would result in a Denial of Service.
+An unauthenticated attacker within proximity of the Meatmeet device can issue several commands over Bluetooth Low Energy (BLE) to these devices which would result in a Denial of Service.
 These commands include: shutdown, restart, clear config.
 Clear config would disassociate the current device from its user and would require re-configuration to re-enable the device.
 As a result, the end user would be unable to receive updates from the Meatmeet base station which communicates with the cloud services until the device had been fixed or turned back on.

+### References
+- CWE-306: Missing Authentication for Critical Function

 ### Replication Steps
 1. Save the MeatConnect Python script locally